phdonner/MarkdownProduction/README.md

 ## Moving from theory to practice

-This MarkdownProduction repository is part of the NOSTERIIHI GitHub effort.
+This MarkdownProduction repository is part of the NOSTERIIHI effort at GitHub.
 [A guide to Markup editing](https://github.com/phdonner/Markdown/) for rural developers has been drafted.
 Here we are concerned with the practical task of editing, rendering and publishing those pages.

 This is a personal undertaking which contributes to the NOSTERIIHI smart rural development project.
 It could be important to state an example of how bottom-up oriented, open-source, voluntary collaboration can be a smart concept which wins over passivating, profit-based and top-down controlled work.